snowdj/bradonomics.github.io/_posts/2014-02-13-second-language.md

 ---
 redirect_from: /stupid-learn-second-language/
-layout: image
+layout: post
 title: Too Stupid to Learn a Second Language?
-headline: Too Stupid to Learn a Second Language?
-modified:
+headline:
+sub-heading: How I failed to learn Japanese, Spanish and Thai, and finally found a method of language learning that worked for me.
-excerpt: How I failed to learn Japanese, Spanish and Thai, and finally found a method of language learning that worked for me.
+description: How I failed to learn Japanese, Spanish and Thai, and finally found a method of language learning that worked for me.
-category: Language Learning
+category: language learning
-tags: [Personal, ALG, Dr Brown]
-image: Silent-Period-Language-Learning.jpg
-teaser: Silent-Period-Language-Learning.jpg
+featured-image: Silent-Period-Language-Learning.jpg
+permalink:
 ---
 In 1999 I moved to Japan.
 Or, I should say, I was sent to Japan.
 After high school I joined the United States Marine Corps and my first assignment was to Okinawa.
 I had no real interest in going but after some months Japan started to grow on me, and I became interested to learn Japanese language.
 I got a few books and a CD set and started learning the basics, things like: "Are you open?" and "Where is the bathroom?"
 It was a struggle.
 I had a hard time remembering the words.
 The worst part was, even when I could make myself understood, I couldn't understand their reply.
 I still remember being at a World War II memorial and saying hello to a woman in Japanese.
 She replied with a torrent of Japanese I had no hope of understanding.
 After a few months the books found their way into a drawer.
 I didn't really need to learn Japanese; I was on a military base surrounded by other Americans.
 On top of that I was leaving in six months, returning to the US where, I thought, Japanese would be less than useless.

 Once I was back in the US I regretted not learning and pulled the books out again.
 If you think Japanese is hard where you've got easy access to native speakers, try learning it in the California desert.
 The results weren't coming and I gave up even quicker than before.
 Two thoughts then occurred to me: maybe a romance language would be easier than an Asian language and maybe it would be easier to learn a language I believed would benefit me.
 With the large immigration of Hispanics to the US, I thought learning Spanish might get me a job.
 At the very least, I could talk with my neighbors.
 So I bought books and CD's, just as before, and started again: "Are you open?"
 "Where is the bathroom?"